openmeteo/enhydris/doc/general/install.rst

 PIL or Pillow with freetype                           1.1.7 [3]
 ===================================================== ============

-[1] Enhydris runs on all supported versions of Python 3.
+[1] Enhydris runs on Python 3.4 or later.
 It does not run on Python 2. setuptools and pip are needed in order to install the rest of the Python modules.

 [2] Enhydris has been tested with PostgreSQL+PostGIS and spatialite, the latter only in development.